DangD96/SeleniumE2E/README.md

     * DJD Firefox Run
 > **Note**: `BaseTest.getSetupProperties()` also retrieves an "env" property.
 If you run tests locally, this property does not need to be included in the Maven run configuration.
 > However, I also set up this repository to run remotely via GitHub Actions.
 When running remotely, the "env" property must be set to "PRD" to make the tests run on headless browsers.
 > This is because GitHub's Runners are headless environments.
-For more info about this, refer to the [Continuous Integration (CI) with GitHub Actions](#continuous-integration-ci-with-github-actions) section.
+For more info about this, refer to the **Continuous Integration (CI) with GitHub Actions** section below.

+# Continuous Integration (CI) with GitHub Actions
+I configured this repository to run via GitHub Actions as well so we can get some Continuous Integration.
+This is controlled by the [.github/workflows/actions.yml](https://github.com/DangD96/SeleniumE2E/blob/master/.github/workflows/actions.yml) file.

+With GitHub Actions CI:
+* Tests can be triggered to run upon pushing to the master branch with changes to files under specific directories.
+* Tests can be manually triggered to run by going to the [Actions tab and selecting the Selenium Tests in GitHub Runner workflow](https://github.com/DangD96/SeleniumE2E/actions/workflows/actions.yml).
+* Tests are configured to run on a schedule using Cron:
+  * On the 10th of every month, tests will run on Chrome.
+  * On the 20th of every month, tests will run on Edge.
+  * On the 30th of every month, tests will run on Firefox.

 # Considered but Not Done